-What’s the best carpet brand?
+What are the best carpet brands?

 It’s a question I’ve avoided for a while, and I’ll go into more on why early in this article.

 But at the same time, it’s a question by not answering, I think I leave carpet shoppers with a point of frustration.
+Shoppers want to know about carpet brand names.

 So to compromise, I decided to write this article covering popular brands, but I start it with what are brands, and why I think I could be doing you a disservice by recommending a specific brand.